This week's earnings reports will help investors prepare for their 2022 playbooks - ExBulletin

 The way executives talk about the coming months could have the biggest effect on the markets.
 Investors will want to know how the spread of the Omicron variant might continue to affect business.
 And they’ll be eager to hear how companies plan to handle wage increases and higher transportation costs, among other expenses.

-I think from a directional perspective it could be quite tricky for companies here in 2022, said Jimmy Chang, chief investment officer at Rockefeller Global Family Office.
+I think from a policy perspective this could be quite tricky for companies here in 2022, ”said Jimmy Chang, chief investment officer at Rockefeller Global Family Office.
 All of these input costs have increased significantly compared to the same period last year.

 The stakes are particularly high for growth stocks, which trade at high multiples because they promise increased future earnings.
 Rising yields can hurt expensive stocks, especially because higher yields put pressure on the value of companies’ future cash flows.
 Higher yields also give investors more options as to where to park their money for profit, making them less willing to take a risk in stocks.